How much smaller is AVIF compared to JPEG?

 AVIF typically produces files 40% to 55% smaller than JPEG while maintaining the same visual quality.
 This is significantly better than WebP, which usually saves 25% to 34% over JPEG.

-Convert your JPEG images to AVIF format for significantly smaller file sizes while keeping excellent visual quality.
-AVIF is currently the most efficient image format for web use and helps improve page load speed and Core Web Vitals.
+Convert your JPEG images to AVIF — up to 50% smaller while keeping excellent visual quality.
+The most efficient format for the modern web.

 AVIF encoding is compute-intensive.
 Conversion may take 5 to 30 seconds per image.
 All processing runs in your browser.